 Taking a break at any other time is considered an unscheduled break.
-During an unscheduled break, candidates may NOT access personal belongings or prohibited items, study, refer to notes or texts, use a telephone, eat or drink any food or beverages, or leave the test center.
+During an unscheduled break, candidates may NOT access personal belongings or prohibited items, study or refer to notes or texts, use a phone, eat food or drink a beverage from the candidate's locker, or leave the test center.
 Locker access during unscheduled breaks is strictly prohibited.